Night-vision device: Digital

-Some night vision devices, including several of the ENVG (AN/PSQ-20) models, are "digital".
+Some night vision devices, including several of the ENVG (AN/PSQ-20) models, have digital thermal overlays.
 Introduced in the late 2000s, these allow transmission of the image, at the cost of increased size, weight, power usage.

 High-sensitivity digital camera technology enables NVGs that combine a camera and a display instead of an image intensifier.
 These devices can offer Gen-1-equivalent quality at a lower cost.
 At the higher end, SiOnyx has produced digital color NVGs.
 The "Opsin" of 2022 has a form factor and helmet weight similar to an AN/PVS-14, but requires a separate battery pack.
 It offers a shorter battery life and lower sensitivity.
 It can however tolerate bright light and process a wider range of wavelengths.